thibaultcha/lua-argon2-ffi/README.md

 ### Usage

-**Note**: lua-argon2-ffi uses the same API as [lua-argon2], to the exception of default settings capabilities of lua-argon2.
+**Note**: lua-argon2-ffi uses the same API as [lua-argon2], to the exception of the default settings capabilities of lua-argon2.

 Encrypt: